neok/oioi-documentation/docs/oem/remote_start.rst

-.. _emp-remote-start-docs:
+.. _oem-remote-start-docs:

 Sending Remote Starts
 =====================

 Starting a Session
 ------------------
-Whenever an EV driver wants to start a session in c CPO's network, the EMP will send a ``session-start`` request.
+Whenever an EV driver wants to start a session in the :ref:`Roaming Platform's <glossary-roaming-platform>` network, the OEM will send a ``session-start`` request.
-The EMP must analyze the CPO's response and must display an appropriate message to the user.
+The OEM must analyze the Roaming Platform's response and must display an appropriate message to the user.

 * **Role:** Sender